 " When a student reaches 18 years of age or attends a postsecondary institution, he or she becomes an "eligible student," and all rights under FERPA transfer from the parent to the student.
 The term "education records" is defined as those records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution."

 - New students are expected to attend orientation prior to the start of class.
 If a student misses orientation, they will have to pay a $60 alternate date testing fee.
 No registration will be possible after the first week of class.

 - Students must pay for tuition and health insurance (if applicable) and submit all required documentation in order to register for classes.
 Students may not attend class if payment has not been made or documents have not been submitted.

 - F-1 students must enroll in a full course load (6 classes, 18 hours per week).
-F-2 and B-2 visa students may only enroll in up to 5 classes for a part-time load.
+Students with the F-2 visa, tourist visa, and ESTA Waiver may enroll in up to 5 classes for a part-time load.

 - Attendance is taken in every class.
 Please review the IEP Attendance Policy below for more information on this direct policy.

 - Inappropriate behavior in class and on campus may result in a student’s suspension or expulsion from the IEP.

 - Students are expected to have their books in class.